ArtResearch/ModelDocumentation/docs/crm_Person.md

 #### Introduction

 The __crm:E21_Person__ reference data model provides a list of standard descriptors (fields) that are typically present in the description of a person in cultural heritage data systems.
-The intention of this reference model is to provide a consolidated, high-level formal structure comprising the most commonly reused descriptors for a person entity and, further, to provide for these a set of semantic mapping to the CIDOC CRM as well as skos and custom relationships , or others coming from ULAN .
+The intention of this reference model is to provide a consolidated, high-level formal structure comprising the most commonly reused descriptors for a person entity and, further, to provide for these a set of semantic mapping to the [CIDOC-CRM](cidoc-crm.org) as well as skos and custom relationships , or others coming from ULAN .
 Moreover, each field is marked with respect to its potential functionality with regards to instance matching between overlapping datasets.
 This reference data model aims to serve a number of functions including:

 1. to support the creation of semantic data entry forms that will create ‘born semantic’ data streams